Brad Diller

-Brad Diller (June 27, 1955 – present), is an American cartoonist and illustrator whose work has been self-syndicated and featured in newspapers across the United States.
+Brad Diller (born June 27, 1955) is an American cartoonist and illustrator whose work has been self-syndicated and featured in newspapers across the United States.
 In 2011, cartoons from his strip Funday Morning were turned into the coffee-table book The Neighbors Have Two Flamingos.

 Early life and education

 Born in Charleston, West Virginia, Brad Diller is the second of four kids.
 After his family moved to Dallas, Texas for a brief stint while Brad was in junior high school, Diller moved back to Charleston to finish high school, or at least something equivalent.
 After earning his GED, Brad moved to Houston, Texas to pursue a career in carpet laying.
 In 1976, fed up with Texas and upholstery, Diller moved into a flophouse in Daytona Beach, Florida.
 After two years of what Diller called the "good life," he rejoined society after his mother offered to help him acquire a scholarship to the Art Institute of Pittsburgh.
 Graduating with his associate degree in 1980, Diller took a job in advertising.
 After leaving his advertising job, Diller moved immediately into bar tending full-time, which is where he was surrounded in the subject matter that would influence a number of his future comic strips.